AdamHammawa/holberton-system_engineering-devops/0x19-postmortem/README.md

 # ATTENTION!
-THE SITE IS DOWN AND WE NEED OUR SOLE AND ONLY BRILLIANT ENGINEER TO FIX THIS
+THE SITE IS DOWN AND WE NEED SOMEONE LIKE ME TO SOLVE THE ISSUE
 <img src="https://media1.tenor.com/images/85caab51be730a4e1290cd99d7d6e085/tenor.gif">